hogoww/FORM/propGeneration/README.md

     	  ###  How to write a proposition  ###

+#general rules
 The proposition are wrote in a prefixed lisp way.
 /!\ Everything is case INsensitive.
+Name are resolved in the following order:
+     Constant > UnaryOp > BinaryOp > Predicates.

+#Constant
+A constant is surrounded by parenthesis.
+(T)
+(False)

 #Predicates the predicates and terms
 A predicate is also surrounded by parenthesis.